-1 – Last season on an opening day Tenkara fishing “expedition” not only did I not catch any fish but I didn’t see any either.
+1 - Last season on an opening day Tenkara fishing "expedition" not only did I not catch any fish but I did not see any either.

-The traffic was unusually light and besides a quick stop at 7-Eleven for some onigiri, there were no delays in getting to the “trailhead”.
+The traffic was unusually light and besides a quick stop at 7-Eleven for some onigiri, there were no delays in getting to the "trailhead".
 The stream is tucked in a remote valley that can only be accessed by a very dilapidated trail or an old logging/hunting road.
 I prefer the road as I can ride my mountain bike and it makes the 5 km trek go by much faster.
-I recently picked up a set of Pub Pedals (which I’ll review at a later date) that make pedaling my bike, while wearing Sawanobori shoes, much more comfortable and safe.
-Once at the river I stashed my bike underneath a tall cedar and covered it with some branches in case anyone wandered by (theft isn’t a problem in Japan, I just didn’t want anyone to know I was there).
-Thankfully it was still too cold and the yamabiru (mountain leeches) weren’t out yet.
+I recently picked up a set of Pub Pedals that make pedaling my bike, while wearing Sawanobori shoes, much more comfortable and safe.
+Once at the river I stashed my bike underneath a tall cedar and covered it with some branches in case anyone wandered by (theft is not a problem in Japan, I just did not want anyone to know I was there).
+Thankfully it was still too cold and the yamabiru (mountain leeches) were not out yet.
 For the first part of the river I used my Tenkara USA Ito rod, the zoom action was great for getting just a little more reach when sneaking up on a pool from behind a large boulder (I was headed downstream and so stealth was especially important).

-There are many forks on the river which I still haven’t explored yet.
+There are many forks on the river which I still have not explored yet.
 I decided to head up a new tributary and came upon several fun cliffs that required my full concentration and technical ability to climb.
-If I haven’t mentioned it yet I will say it now “I LOVE my Sawanobori shoes” They are exceptional footwear for navigating slimy moss covered cliff faces and waterfalls.
+If I have not mentioned it yet I will say it now "I LOVE my Sawanobori shoes" They are exceptional footwear for navigating slimy moss covered cliff faces and waterfalls.

 As I ascended higher the stream became tighter and much steeper.
 There was a lot of structure and promising looking pools but the fish were beginning to space out.